resir014/resir014.github.io/_posts/2015-11-08-the-ultimate-foobar2000-setup.md

 ![foobar2000]({{ site.baseurl }}/public/images/blog/foobar2000/2015-11-08_01-08-51.png)

 Choose to overwrite the album art already attached to the track if necessary, then click "OK" to save your changes.

+## Backing up your foobar2000 installation.

+If in some cases you'll need to reinstall your computer, and you couldn't afford to lose your sick foobar2000 setup, you can back up your foobar2000 installation and transfer it to another computer.
+[This article on How-To Geek](http://www.howtogeek.com/howto/19035/backup-and-transfer-foobar2000-to-a-new-computer/) will explain how.

 ## Conclusion